shuup.apps package

 FANCYAPP_NUMBER_OF_DONUTS = 3

-then this would define a setting FANCYAPP_NUMBER_OF_DONUTS
+then this would define a setting FANCYAPP_NUMBER_OF_DONUTS with a

 default value of 3.

-See also source code of shuup.core.settings
+See also source code of shuup.core.settings.

 Naming Settings